flmnh-ai/petrography/README.md

-# Petrographic Image Analysis with Detectron2 and SAHI
+# petrographer: Petrographic Image Analysis with Detectron2 and SAHI

 Automated instance segmentation and morphological analysis of petrographic thin sections using state-of-the-art computer vision models.